TylorS/typed/apps/website/content/guides/guard.md

 The results are `Some(3)`, `None`, and a failed Exit respectively.
 If your dispatcher deliberately wants malformed values to count as a non-match, wrap the guard with `Guard.catchAll(() => Effect.succeedNone)`.
-Keep that policy close to the boundary that needs it. `fromSchemaEncode` provides the reverse direction, while `decode` and `encode` compose a codec after an existing guard.
+Keep that policy close to the boundary that needs it.

 ## Compose an authorization decision without hiding an outage